pablop16n/web-docs-scorer/README.md

 ### Another example of the quality_score

-The following excerpt belongs to the document `example/example2.txt`, a Chinese document from the HPLT v1.2 dataset which got a **quality_score** of 1.5:
+The following excerpt belongs to the file `example/example2.txt`, a Chinese document from the HPLT v1.2 dataset which got a **quality_score** of 1.5:

 > [...]
 >